ahadagwan/coursepj/CodeBook.md

 	Data Dictonary - tidy data for Human Activity Recognition

+##VARIABLES for run_analysis.R

+sub_test: contains the table for subject test data
+x_test: contain the table for the x test file
+y_test: contains the test data for the y test which is the activities id file

+test: combination of all the test files

+sub_train: contains the table for subject train data
+x_train: contain the table for the x train file
+y_train: contains the train data for the y test which is the activities id file

+train: combination of all the train files

+combined: combination of the train and test dataset

+features:contains the features dataset

+#after the following command
+combined=combined[,c( 1,grep('.*mean.*|.*std.*', names(combined)),563)]

+combined: contains only the mean and std columns

+labels:contains the dataset for the activity labels

+tidy_data: contains the tidy data formed after the aggregate function

+##TIDY DATA columns

  [1] "Subject_id"    Range for 1:30

 Each row identifies the subject who performed the activity for each window sample